Last Updated: 1 September 2022

 - 5.1 We may share your personal data with third parties including:

 - affiliates, business partners, suppliers and subcontractors for the performance and execution of any contract we enter into with them or you;

-- such as affiliates, business partners, suppliers and subcontractors for the performance and execution of any contract we enter into with them or you;
+- including affiliates, business partners, suppliers and subcontractors for the performance and execution of any contract we enter into with them or you;

-- to assist us in conducting or co-operating in investigations of fraud or other illegal activity where we believe it is reasonable and appropriate to do so;
+- to assist us in conducting or co-operating with investigations of fraud or other illegal activity where we believe it is reasonable and appropriate to do so;

 - to prevent and detect fraud or crime;

-- in response to a subpoena, warrant, court order, or as otherwise required by law;
+- in response to a subpoena, warrant, court order, properly constituted police request or as otherwise required by law;

 - to assess financial and insurance risks;